RegolithCo/RegolithCo-Frontend/public/CHANGELIST.md

 ### May 18, 2024
 ## 1.0.49 - UEX 2.0 API Price synching

 The primary fix here is rewriting our price synching scripts to work with the new UEX 2.0 API.
-This was mostly straightforward but involved some ID type changes so database migration was innevitable.
+This was mostly straightforward but involved some ID type changes so database migration was inevitable.

 Also this was a good opportunity to do some minor refactors in preparation for some new features planned for some time in the future.